MAPF-Competition/web_resource/landing_page.md

 > The competition recognises distinguished performance in three distinct categories:
 > - **🏇🏼 Path Planning Track**: A default task scheduler assigns tasks to robots.
 Your job is to coordinate the robots.
 Plan paths and complete these tasks as quickly as possible!
 >
 > - **📋 Task Scheduling Track**: A default path planner coordinates the robots.
-Your job is to decide which robot complete which task!
+Your job is to decide which robot completes which task and in what order!
 >
 > - **🏁 Combined Track**: You schedule the tasks **and** plan the robots.
 Complete control for maximal efficiency!